Welcome back to spring term!

 - develop reading comprehension skills

 You may also find that your child brings home some flashcards with sounds to practise.
 These are sounds that the children are finding a little tricky in school.
 Please use the flash cards to test their recognition of the sounds regularly.

 Other classroom Information

-PE kits need to be in school all the times please but our planned PE days are Wednesday and Friday.
-Please make sure all PE kits and school uniforms are clearly labelled with your child’s name.
+PE kits need to be in school at all times please but our planned PE days are Wednesday and Friday.
+Please make sure all PE kits and school uniform is clearly labelled with your child’s name.

 It is important that your child has their school water bottle in school at all times - please ensure these only contain water.